Warming Arctic spurs battles for riches, shipping routes

 - Wealthy wife of Treasury secretary gets snarky on Instagram

-The Associated Press took a first-hand look at the region on a month-long, 10,000-kilometer (6,200-mile) journey aboard the Finnish icebreaker MSV Nordica, along with researchers specializing in Arctic development.
+The Associated Press took a first-hand look at the Arctic on a month-long, 10,000-kilometer (6,200-mile) journey aboard the Finnish icebreaker MSV Nordica, along with researchers specializing in Arctic development.
+The journey was in part an effort to promote the ship to potential clients in North America as an “icebreaker for hire.”

 “As the world demand for raw materials is ever increasing, and (with) a realization that a large part of the unexplored deposits are in the Arctic, there is a natural shift to focus on that area,” said Mads Boye Peterson, head of Denmark’s Nordic Bulk Carriers Shipping.

-Peterson’s company sent a freighter through the Northwest Passage four years ago to show the route can be used to haul cargo in summer.
-However, he also noted that rising temperatures make operations harder because moving floes are less predictable than unbroken sheets of ice.
+Peterson’s company sent a freighter through the Northwest Passage four years ago to demonstrate the feasibility of using the route to haul cargo during the summer months, when melting sea ice opens up these frigid waters.
+But he also noted that rising temperatures make operations more difficult because moving floes are less predictable than unbroken sheets of ice.

 “On the surface it might look like a slam dunk,” he said.
 “But it’s actually a lot more complicated than just something you decide to do overnight.”

+The Arctic stretches from the North Pole to roughly the 66th parallel north, an area of about 20 million square kilometers (almost 8 million square miles) of freezing seas and tree-less lands.

 The U.S. Geological Survey has estimated that up to 30 percent of the world’s undiscovered gas and 13 percent of oil waiting to be found are inside the Arctic Circle.
-Precious minerals also slumber beneath the icy surface, along with rare earth elements, lithium and cobalt, used in batteries for electric cars and handheld devices, said Morten Smelror, director of the Geological Survey of Norway.
+Even if only a fraction of these fossil fuels are tapped they could be worth hundreds of billions of dollars.

+Coal, diamonds, uranium, phosphate, nickel, platinum and other precious minerals also slumber beneath the icy surface of the Arctic, according to Morten Smelror, director of the Geological Survey of Norway.
+And the growing need for sophisticated batteries to power electric cars and handheld devices likely will drive demand for rare earth elements, lithium and cobalt found in significant amounts in the Arctic regions of Russia, the Nordic countries and Greenland, he said.

 “The Arctic is certainly among the last frontiers with respect to undiscovered mineral resources, along with the deep oceans,” said Smelror.

-The geography also opens up new opportunities.
-Sailing through the Northwest Passage could potentially cut the distance from East Asia to Western Europe by more than 10,000 kilometers (6,200 miles), compared with the traditional route through the Panama Canal, offering huge fuel savings.
+Apart from natural resources, the geography of the Arctic also opens up new opportunities.
+Sailing through the Northwest Passage could potentially cut the distance from East Asia to Western Europe by more than 10,000 kilometers (6,200 miles), compared with the traditional route through the Panama Canal, offering huge fuel savings for shipping companies.

-The battle for the Arctic is being fought by geologists and legions of lawyers.
+It’s a far cry from the Cold War, when the only ships crisscrossing the frigid straits were nuclear submarines patrolling the frontier between East and West.
+The new battle for the Arctic and its resources is being fought by geologists and legions of lawyers.

-Canada contends the Arctic archipelago’s waters are its internal waters, and has stepped up its presence in the region, including creating a new Arctic research center.
-The United States contests Canada’s claim, which would give Ottawa the right to stop ships from freely traveling through the Northwest Passage.

-Some smaller firms are pressing ahead.
-The Alaska-based company Quintillion is laying a fiber optic cable through the Northwest Passage to provide high-speed Internet traffic to local communities and an additional link between London and Tokyo.
+Some smaller firms are pressing ahead with business in the Arctic.
+The Alaska-based company Quintillion is laying a fiber optic cable through the Northwest Passage to provide high-speed Internet traffic to local communities.
+It would also establish an additional link between London and Tokyo — where two of the world’s main stock markets are located.

-Some Inuit are hoping for new economic opportunities from the region’s growing fishing industry.

-“Money-wise it’s great,” said Maatiusi Manning, a 33-year-old Inuk from Baffin Island.
-“It’s going to help a lot of families.”
+The environmental group Greenpeace said it was important to ensure the Inuit control their own fisheries, rather than let outside corporations with no link to the Arctic harvest its rich waters.

+“The fisheries are abundant in the Arctic,” said Charles Latimer of Greenpeace.
+“But we don’t want to make the same mistakes that we’ve done in other parts of the world where fisheries are collapsing.”

 Climate change is even opening new avenues in agriculture.
-Mette Bendixen, a climate researcher at the University of Copenhagen, projects that global warming will extend the growing season by two months.
+Mette Bendixen, a climate researcher at the University of Copenhagen, projects that global warming will continue into the 21st century, extending the growing season by two months.

 “Not many people know that potatoes, strawberries are grown in southern Greenland,” he said.